irwanishak97/fyp/README.md

-# fyp
+# Fyp
-This is my fyp project
+This is my fyp project.